Omaralsaabi/Mutaradif/README.md

 pip install -r requirements.txt
 ```

-### Ollama Model Setup
+### Ollama Engine Setup

-Pull the desired model from the Ollama library:
+Pull the desired model from the Ollama library.
+Visit the [Ollama Library](https://ollama.com/library) to see available models and further details:

 ```bash
 ollama pull aya  # Replace 'aya' with any other model you might want to use